 It’s been a while since I posted a recipe for Red Velvet Cupcakes, so here’s one of our new holiday favorites.
 The recipe is a combination of a few from famous bakeries, and it gives you cupcakes that are a little bit stiffer and sturdier, yet still moist and tender on the inside, thanks to the combination of both buttermilk and sour cream.

 The recipe doesn’t contain much cocoa, so no one will confuse it with chocolate cake.
 Personally, I love chocolate cake, but I don’t want too much cocoa in my red velvet.
-I like the distinct flavor of red velvet, and these cupcakes plus the heavy-on-the-cream-cheese-frosting fills the bill.
-That being said, if you like a sweeter frosting you can always swap this one out for the usual 8 oz cream cheese, 4 oz butter and 3-4 cups of sugar type.
+I like the distinct flavor of red velvet.
+Southerners call it “twang”.
+Twang is a weird word, but it feels like a more accurate description than sour or tart when describing cake.
+So I feel like red velvet should have “twang”, which these do in both the crumb and the cream cheese frosting.
+If you like a sweeter (less twangy!) frosting you can always swap this one out for the usual 8 oz cream cheese, 4 oz butter and 3-4 cups of sugar type.

 And finally, for the vibrant red color I used Super Red which I bought a few years ago and managed to carry from Austin to Chicago.
 It comes in a large bottle and since it’s concentrated, you only need about half as much.
 I got tired of spending $3 on red food coloring every time I wanted to something red velvet, so the Super Red was a good investment.